 To get to Lamberts Lookout, you’ll go slightly off track – but it’s so worth the detour as the views are stunning.
 Keep an eye out for the rock climbers on the cliff to the right of the lookout point.

-After a short break, make your way back to the trail where you’ll continue to Porters Pass.
+After a short break, make your way back to the trail, where you’ll continue to Porters Pass.

-This is the exciting part of the trek where you’ll be walking through the forest, passing several waterfalls.
-The track can be muddy and slippery as well so take it slowly.
+This is the exciting part of the trek, where you’ll be walking through the forest, passing several waterfalls.
+The track can be muddy and slippery as well, so take it slowly.

 Colliers Causeway

-This reverse route saves the best for last!
-From Porters Pass you’ll enter Colliers Causeway and follow a rugged trail that hugs the mountain.
+From Porters Pass, you’ll enter Colliers Causeway and follow a rugged trail that hugs the mountain.

-The trail is rocky and uneven in areas and slippery and wet in others so be careful.
 If you’re walking with children, this may be the toughest section for them.
 But it’s totally doable for kids – we saw 6-year-olds on the route who were totally up for the challenge.

-Centennial Glen and The Canyon
+Centennial Glen and centennial grove grotto “canyon”

 The stairs (of death) pass a waterfall which ends at one of the most beautiful canyons I’ve ever seen.
-I nearly missed it, but when you see the sign “Canyon”, you go to the canyon!
+I nearly missed it, but when you see the sign “Canyon,” you go to the canyon!

 Centennial Glen